Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: System Model and Problem Formulation

-The channels from the FSTAR-RIS to the R and T users are modeled as deterministic LoS links.
-Specifically, the channel from the FSTAR-RIS to the \( k \)th R user is given by
+The channels from the FIRES to the R and T users are modeled as deterministic LoS links.
+Specifically, the channel from the FIRES to the \( k \)th R user is given by

 and similarly, the channel to the \( q \)th T user is expressed as